3 Types of Cross-Site Scripting (XSS) Attacks

 DOM-based XSS attacks, unlike reflected and stored XSS attacks, do not store the malicious script or deliver it to the server.
 In this attack, the victim's browser is the sole vulnerability.
 Since they’re more difficult to understand than other categories, DOM-based vulnerabilities are uncommon, sophisticated, and challenging to overcome.
 Moreover, automated vulnerability scanners and web application firewalls can’t easily identify them.

-A novel defense against this type of attack is to use trusted types.
+A novel defence against this type of attack is to use trusted types.
 This is a browser security mechanism that ensures that all risky parts of the DOM can only be used by data that has passed a predefined policy.
 It prevents arbitrary strings from being passed to potentially dangerous sinks, which helps the browser differentiate between code and data—removing the main source of vulnerability.

 Server-side XSS versus client-side XSS